 Not all badges are open to all positions.
 This means that some badges for guards may not be available for forwards or centers.
 For example, centers may not obtain any of the Playmaking badges.

 Badges are categorizes into four skill: Finishing Badges, Shooting Badges, Playmaking Badges, and Defense/Rebounding Badges.
 Each badge can be combined with others as gamers continue to upgrade their players.

-How does the badge system work in NBA 2K22?
+How does the badge system work in NBA 2K23?

-NBA 2K overhauled the badge system for next-gen consoles, thus enabling gamers to upgrade from Bronze, Silver, Gold, and Hall of Fame in the game.
+NBA 2K23 on current gen retains the previous four tier system of Bronze, Silver, Gold, and Hall of Fame.
 Your build and playing style in the game is crucial to finding the optimal position to maximize your badges.

 Forwards generally have the highest ceiling in terms of badge collecting.
 You may need to alter your height, weight, and wingspan to a setting that allows you to access the majority of the badges.

-There are 80 badges in 2K22.
-These are categorized into Finishing, Shooting, Playmaking, and Defensive/Rebounding.
+There are 64 badges available in 2K23, 16 badges in each category: Finishing, Shooting, Playmaking, and Defensive/Rebounding.

-- Shooting badges: There are 20 Shooting badges in total, which includes the useful Corner Specialist, Difficult Shots, and Lucky #7.
+- Shooting badges: There are 16 Shooting badges in total.

 A caveat is that NBA players generally have more obtainable badges, so your MyPlayer build may be capped when trying to get some power-ups.